Vyral/joshua-holt/about.md

 ### Why Choose Our Team?

-Meeting new people and helping clients find the right house to call home is our passion- no matter if that house is move in ready or could stand to use some updating!
+Meeting new people and helping clients find the right house to call home is our passion- no matter if that house is move in ready or could stand to use some updating\!

 Our client dedication, strong customer-focused mentality, education first process and genuine love of helping others to meet their real estate goals are what motivates us the most.
-If you’re relocating to the greater Madison, WI area, searching for a new home to accommodate your growing (or empty nest!) needs, or moving on to a new city and to your next phase of life, we hope to have the opportunity to get to know you and guide you through all of the important steps involved in a real estate transaction.
+If you’re relocating to the greater Madison, WI area, searching for a new home to accommodate your growing (or empty nest\!) needs, or moving on to a new city and to your next phase of life, we hope to have the opportunity to get to know you and guide you through all of the important steps involved in a real estate transaction.

 When you work with our team, you will receive knowledgeable and professional real estate agents, a committed ally to negotiate on your behalf, the systems in place to streamline buying or selling your home and the backing of a trusted company, Keller Williams Realty.